 It is expected that the Group will develop a workplan to guide the development of advice and recommendations.
 Work undertaken may make use of Scottish Government analysis in the first instance, and take a view on the extent to which any additional analysis is required.

-The Group will operate for a period of nine months, starting in December 2019.
-The Group will meet up to 6 times during this period, and it is anticipated work will be progressed outwith formal meetings of the group.
+The Group will operate for a period extended to 11 months, starting in December 2019.
+The Group will meet up to 8 times during this period, and it is anticipated work will be progressed outwith formal meetings of the group.
 Any matters which need to be decided on outwith the schedule of meetings may be dealt with by correspondence.

 The Chair will be remunerated for his time, in accordance with the Scottish Government Public Sector Pay Policy.
 Travel and subsistence will be paid at normal Scottish Government rates where necessary.

 Participation in the Group will not be remunerated.
 Any expenses such as travel and subsistence will be paid at normal Scottish Government rates, unless this is already covered by attendees regular working arrangements.

 The Group is independent, and advice will be provided directly to Ministers.
 The Terms of Reference, a high level workplan, a final report and minutes of meetings will be published.
 The Group retains an option to make other documentation and resources public where appropriate.